Everyone hurts when criminals expose intimate data from an infidelity website.

 As for those impressive looking security logos

 Yet Ashley Madison’s case is on a different level.
-There will be hundreds of thousands of shattered lives and, as we’ve seen, maybe deaths.
+There will be hundreds of thousands of shattered lives and, as we’ve seen, even death.

-The lesson for users is no matter how many impressive looking logos a website boasts, never trust anything online when the stakes are that high.
+The lesson is no matter how many impressive looking logos a website boasts, never trust anything online when stakes are high.

-For businesses with any kind of online presence the Ashley Madison data breach underlines the changing nature of security threats.
+For businesses with an online presence the Ashley Madison breach underlines the changing nature of security threats.

-The number of threats is escalating, so is the damage caused and the online underworld now shows a startling sophistication.
+Threats are escalating.
+So is the damage caused.
+The online underworld now shows a startling sophistication.

 When a business’ future is on the line